COVID-19 updates in Santa Cruz County: Infections, hospitalizations, deaths and demographic data

 “The best indication of health and safety as whether the individual has been vaccinated, period,” said Hoppin.

-Current cases, hospitalizations and deaths: As of Monday, Santa Cruz County has 581 active COVID-19 cases, a decrease of nine from the prior week.
-As of Dec.
-23 there are two known cases of the Omicron variant in the county.
+Current cases, hospitalizations and deaths: As of Wednesday, Santa Cruz County has 753 active COVID-19 cases, a substantial increase of 172 from the prior week.
+Other than the first two confirmed cases of Omicron, no more have been officially announced, although it is likely that at least some of the new cases can be attributed to the spread of Omicron.

-“We’ve been seeing a decrease in our case counts, but I can’t say that we’re very optimistic,” Dr. David Ghilarducci, the county’s deputy health officer, said.
-“We know that Omicron is here in this county, we know how transmissible it is, and we expect the case counts to really follow what the rest of the state and the country are doing in a rapid explosion of cases.”

-He added that although the new variant’s symptoms are not as severe as the Delta variant, Omicron’s increased transmissibility still has the potential to overwhelm local hospitals.
+“We can presume that most, if not all of these cases are Omicron, since we’re not sequencing all of them,” said county spokesperson Jason Hoppin.
+“At this point we assume the variant is spreading quickly within Santa Cruz County.
+So that just brings up the core issues of getting tested, getting boosted, and wearing a mask.”

+A total of 18 people are hospitalized, up four from a week ago according to Hoppin.
+Two patients are in ICU.
+Hoppin added that the hospitals treating the patients have said that the vast majority of the patients are either unvaccinated or have not received a booster.

-A total of 14 people are hospitalized, the same as a week ago according to county data.
-A total of 227 county residents have died of COVID-19 or related complications since the start of the pandemic, up by one from a week ago.
+County officials announced Monday that the 228th Santa Cruz resident had died of COVID-19 or related complications since the start of the pandemic, up by one from a week ago.

+COVID-19 patients are treated at either Dominican Hospital or Watsonville Community Hospital.
+Neither establishment responded to questions regarding this week’s updates.

 Watsonville Community Hospital officials have not responded regarding hospitalizations at its facility.
 In addition, though county data is normally updated twice weekly, many of the figures below are from Dec.
 20 — the last day the figures have been updated, likely due to the holiday.

-Ghilarducci said the county is applying for a grant to fund wastewater surveillance in an effort to track COVID-19 in sewage.
-He said the data collected from wastewater surveillance would give health officials an early indicator on infections in the county, even more so than current testing, but may not be available until the spring.

-“Those numbers will start to come up before people even go out and get tested,” he said.
-“So it gives us an early indicator, but we don’t have that currently in our county, and we’re hoping that our grant gets approved.”
+Additionally, Hoppin said that the case count on the county dashboard is likely an undercount because of the increase in at home testing.

+“With all the at home testing, there’s no way to report it,” he said.
+“If someone does not feel like they need medical care they probably won’t come in for a PCR confirmation, although we do encourage everyone to do that if they test positive with an at home test.”

 Health officials track whether the case rate is increasing or decreasing by looking at a 14-day rolling average.
-Over the past four weeks, this figure flattened and then decreased over the past two weeks, with a current rate of -17%, lower than the previous week.

-Last week, Santa Cruz County spokesperson Corinne Hyland said a majority of current cases are specific to the Delta variant.
-She said that with temperatures dropping and holiday gatherings increasing, the county is likely to see an increase in delta cases.
-With the increased transmissibility of the Omicron variant, Hyland said the county is likely to see a significant uptick in cases this winter.
+This figure had been decreasing — and even going into negative figures — but jumped to a current rate of +12%.

-When looking at the current cases, the caseload in Watsonville is higher to the one in Santa Cruz — nearly 40% of the total — despite Santa Cruz having the larger population.
+When looking at the current cases, the caseload in Santa Cruz has surpassed that of Watsonville — about 37% of the total.

 Officials continue to urge residents to wear masks and make COVID-19 booster vaccination appointments in anticipation of a surge of Omicron cases.

 Wait times to make an appointment at local pharmacies are about two weeks out.
-For those willing to make the drive to Salinas, Watsonville or San Jose appointments are available as soon as Dec.
-28 through CVS pharmacy.
+For those willing to make the drive to Salinas or Marina, appointments are available as soon as Jan.
+3 through CVS pharmacy.